Cause and effects of Tennis Elbow

 Elbow pain can occur on the inside (golfers elbow) or the outside (tennis elbow), regardless of location or type, urgent care is needed to avoid degenerative changes that prevent you enjoying life or your favorite pass time.

-So, we are extremely well versed in all the non-surgical intervention methods: it is what we do day in and day out.
+We are well versed in research-based clinical non-surgical intervention methods.
+Targeted research-based care is what we do on a daily basis.
 Whenever you have pain or injury, you should try your best to find that perfect team.
 That is if you want full recovery in shortest time.
 We have the clinical teams you need.
+Our centers provide clinical non-invasive treatments proven through research.
+We have submitted a link to published research on elbow pain treatments in the Journal of Canadian Chiropractic Association for your review.

 There has been a dramatic rise in both the “tennis elbow” (lateral epicondylitis) the “golfer‘s elbow.”
 Ironically, most of the elbow pain sufferers of today are not golfers or tennis players.
 Tennis elbow, like golfer’s elbow, involves the osseous, soft tissues and nerves that control the elbow.